 Below are some of the most asked questions on the web answered by veterinarian Dr. Athena Gaffud.

-Other pet food, chocolate, dairy, caffeine, avocado, alcohol-containing food, grapes, garlic, onion, chives, and citrus.
+Kittens and adult cats can't eat other pet food, chocolate, dairy, caffeine, avocado, alcohol-containing food, grapes, garlic, onion, chives, and citrus.

 Young kittens may eat ¼ to ½ cup of food at a time.
 Depending on the formulation, follow the manufacturer's feeding instructions.
-Based on your cat's Body Condition Score, level of activity, and metabolism, you may discuss with your vet on the necessary adjustments to meet your kitten's nutritional needs.
+Based on your cat's Body Condition Score, level of activity, and metabolism, you may discuss with your vet the necessary adjustments to meet your kitten's nutritional needs.

 With all the love and cuteness our cats bring to our lives, it's just natural to want to repay them by nurturing and taking care of them.
 Check out and stock up on these feline essentials that will surely earn a purr from your muning.